oliverbrown1/debate-battle/README.md

+## Overview

-Take-home assessment for Flutter - Currently in progress.
+Take-home assessment for Flutter.
 I chose to create an app where you can debate any topic within reason with a chatbot, or just watch a chatbot debate another chatbot.
+The rules for this assignment was to create something cool using a Gemini API key.
+The stack for this project uses Express.js + Node.js for the backend, and React.js for the frontend.

+## Features

+* Debate against Gemini 2.5 Flash directed using prompt engineering techniques including few-shot prompts.
+* Have 2 Flash models debate against each other, useful for learning the upsides and downsides of a topic/argument
+* Have multiple models debate against each other -> a full on debate
+* chat colours to easily identify which agent is responding

 ## Instructions